mpkelly/react-tree/README.md

 # react-tree

-A React Tree with a sensible API that supports sorting, drag & drop, keyboard navigation, cut/copy and paste.
+A React Tree with a sensible API that supports sorting, drag & drop, keyboard navigation and cut/copy/paste while leaving the visual content down to the library user.
 You can also provide a Schema to control which moves are valid.

 ### Install